 La Tagliata Desserts

-If you’re passing through and looking for the perfect Positano restaurant serving authentic, home-grown, Italian food cooked with passion you’ll find it at La Tagliata – just make sure you’re hungry when you go…
+If you’re passing through Positano and looking for a restaurant which serves authentic, home-grown, Italian food cooked with passion you’ll find it at La Tagliata – just make sure you’re hungry when you go…